Nirupam Sen (diplomat)

 Nirupam Sen (1947 — 2 July 2017) was from the 1969 batch of the Indian Foreign Service.
 His last posting prior to retirement was as Permanent Representative of India to the United Nations.
 After retirement, he was appointed as Special Senior Adviser to the President of the UN General Assembly.

 Career

 Sen presented his credentials as Permanent Representative of India to the United Nations on 17 September 2004.
 Prior to this appointment, Sen had been India's High Commissioner to Sri Lanka.
 He has previously headed Indian missions in Sofia and Oslo in Bulgaria and Norway.
-His predecessor as Permanent Representative of India to the United Nations was Vijay K. Nambiar his successor is Hardeep Puri.
+His predecessor as Permanent Representative of India to the United Nations was Vijay K. Nambiar amd his successor was Hardeep Singh Puri.

 Death

-Sen died in AMRI Hospitals, Kolkata on 24 December 2018 at the age of 71.
+Sen died in New Delhi on 2 July 2017 at the age of 70.